Home » Course » Sides

 Ah bacon vinaigrette!
 My latest obsession.

-This dressing/sauce is so good you will find me pouring it on more than just these Grilled Fingerling Potatoes.
+This dressing/sauce is so good you will find me pouring it on more than just these grilled fingerling potatoes.

 Here are the ingredients that make it the bomb that it is: